 1 cup flour (self rising or use plain and add 2 tbs baking powder)

-2 tbs oil ( don't use olive oil, use a light vegetable oil )
+2 tbs oil (i don't recommend olive oil, use a flavorless vegetable or safflower oil)

 1 pinch salt & pepper